 Welcome, incoming Berkeley Public Health (BPH) students!
-We are happy to provide this 2021–2022 Student Handbook for your use.
-This Student Handbook should be used as a first start to understanding how to navigate through your Berkeley Public Health experience.
+We are happy to provide this 2022-2023 Student Handbook for your use.
+This Student Handbook should be used as a starting point to understanding how to navigate through your BPH experience.
 This handbook is designed to be interactive.
-It includes school-specific policies and procedures and should be used with the 2021 Graduate Division Student Handbook.
-Please refer to your program specific handbook for information about each program.
+It includes school-specific policies and procedures and should be used in conjunction with the Graduate Division Student Resources and Services for Graduate Students page.
+Please refer to your program specific handbook for information about each program’s unique requirements.

 We hope that you find this information useful and we are happy to welcome you to our BPH Community.